gxt-kt/dotfiles/README.md

 stow -t ~ */
 ```

 If you have config file exists, there may some erros.
 Backup your original files and remove them.
-Then try `stow *` again.
+Then try `stow -t ~ */` again.

 Or you can also stow single directory like `stow zsh`, this will only link the files under zsh.